lucabol/GuruFollower/Readme.md

 15. Set up continous deployment pointing to your github repository as described [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-continuous-deployment)
 16. Add the variables in your `GuruBackend\appsettings.json` file to your Azure Function Application by clicking on `Function App Settings` and then `Configure App Settings`
+17. Add a PROJECT variable with value GuruBackend to your Azure Function Application by clicking on `Function App Settings` and then `Configure App Settings`
-17. Run all the functions to and look at the logs for success (to call the GetXXX ones you may want to use something like [Postman](https://www.getpostman.com/))
+18. Run all the functions to and look at the logs for success (to call the GetXXX ones you may want to use something like [Postman](https://www.getpostman.com/))
+19. Create a new Azure Web Application (i.e. choose simple HTML5 App)
+20. Go to App Deployment/Deployment Options, disconnect it from the existing deployment and connect it to the github repository
+17. Add a PROJECT variable with value GuruFrontEnd to your Azure Web Application by clicking on Application Settings
+18. Go back to the Azure Function App in step 2. and click on App Settings -> CORS and add the website for the application you created in step 19.
+19. Point a browser to your new web App
+20. YOU ARE DONE

 ## Running the tests